 When searching for an audio analyzer, it is recommended that you choose a more modern model as this will have measurement sequences that simplify the process just described.

 A Closer Look at the Audio Generator

-When shopping for an audio analyzer, a highly crucial component is the audio generator.
-The key factors that you will need to consider include the capacity to generate different types of waveforms such as sine, sweep and multitone as well as:
+When shopping for an audio analyzer, the audio generator is a crucial component.
+The key factors that you will need to consider include the capacity to generate different types of waveforms, such as sine sweep and multitone, as well as: